king601/AthensMC/README.md

 # README
 Source code for the webapp for AthensMC.com

+This app works to improve communication and coordination between the community and the operators.

 ## Rules for Commits
 * No Commented Out Code
 * Try and be clean with HTML/ERB